-“RZWP3K will not achieve the objectives of its creation and ratification.
+“The RZWP3K Bill will not achieve the objectives of its creation and ratification.
 This Bill is so destructive in coastal areas and small islands.
 It is no different from the East Kalimantan Province Spatial Plan destroying the land.
 The objective of creating a clean and sustainable environment is not translated in the RZWP3K Bill spatial allocation map!”

 CIVIL SOCIETY COALITION FOR COASTAL AND SMALL ISLANDS JUSTICE